Sarah Winchell Lenhoff

 Area of Expertise

-Education policy implementation and equity; continuous improvement; school choice and charter schools; school accountability
+Education policy implementation and equity; student attendance and chronic absenteeism; continuous improvement; school choice and charter schools; school accountability; neighborhood context and educational opportunity; school transportation

 Featured publications